 Sam Massey is a well-regarded UK-based trumpet player, bandleader/composer and educator, hailed as a “fine trumpet player” by John Fordham of the Guardian (Mike Westbrook ‘A Bigger Show’ Review, February 2016).

-He has performed alongside top-class musicians from across the UK in a wide variety of genres, including: Mike Westbrook OBE, Clare Teal, Hannah Williams & The Affirmations, Eliza Carthy MBE, The Black Voices, Noel Langley, Jon Scott, Pete Whyman and Mark Bassey.
+He has performed alongside top-class musicians from across the UK in a wide variety of genres, including: Mike Westbrook OBE, Clare Teal, Hannah Williams & The Affirmations, Eliza Carthy MBE, The Black Voices, Noel Langley, Jason Rebello and Iain Ballamy.

-As a performer, arranger and composer, he and his music has been broadcast on numerous BBC, Jazz FM and RAI Rado 3 (Italy) programmes and is found on critically acclaimed albums by artists as diverse as Mike Westbrook, PP Arnold and The Simmertones.
+As a freelance performer, arranger and composer, he and his music has been broadcast on numerous BBC, Absolute Radio, Jazz FM and RAI Radio 3 (Italy) programmes and is found on critically acclaimed albums by artists as diverse as Ocean Colour Scene, Mike Westbrook, PP Arnold and The Simmertones.

 Performing with ensembles across the UK & Europe, Sam has performed to sell-out crowds at Ronnie Scott’s Jazz Club, The Welsh Millennium Centre, Kings Place Hall One, Gaz Arte (Athens), Boardmasters Festival, Bestival and St Ives Jazz Club.

 As a jazz artist, Sam is a regular member of Mike Westbrook’s “Uncommon Orchestra”, releasing their debut album ‘A Bigger Show Live’ produced by Jon Hiseman to critical acclaim in 2016, and has since featured at top jazz venues across the country.
 His own jazz projects include a 7-piece Ensemble featuring his own compositions and arrangements, as well as a highly renowned quartet and quintet.
 Sam’s jazz projects have featured at venues including Teignmouth Jazz Festival, The Bebop Club and The Future Inn, Bristol.